(Disclosure: Some of the links below may be affiliate links)

 Limits – Wise vs Revolut

 Both services have different limits.
 For my usage, I never hit any of the limits.
-But if you plan to rely on either Wise or Revolut heavily, you need to be aware of these limits.
+But if you plan to rely heavily on either Wise or Revolut, you need to be aware of these limits.

 Wise has a small default limit on each operation.
 But you can change the default from the mobile application.
-So I am going to talk about the maximum limits you can set.
+So I talk about the maximum limits you can set.
 Also, Wise has different limits for European and U.S. customers.

 Let’s start with European customers.
 European customers can withdraw 1000 GBP per withdrawal, 1500 GBP per day, and 4000 GBP per month.
 They can purchase for a maximum of 10’000 GBP per day or 30’000 GBP per month for online purchases.
 U.S. customers have smaller limits.
 They can withdraw 1000 USD per day and 4000 USD per month.
 And they can pay online for 2000 USD per day and 10’000 USD per month.